 Here is a map of the lower base area marking the adventure runs.
 Although they are marked as kid’s adventure runs, adults will enjoy them, as well.

 Ski School and Lessons

-Once kids are old enough and experienced enough to venture onto a chair lift, they will spend most of their time on the greens at the base of the mountain, until their ski instructor feels they are ready for greens.
+Once kids are old enough and experienced enough to venture onto a chair lift, they will spend most of their time on the greens at the base of the mountain, until their ski instructor feels they are ready for more challenging terrain.

 I learned to ski in Jackson Hole as an adult.
 The instructors are very cautious and will not take you or your children outside their skill or comfort level.
 They are also very knowledgeable.

 Little Wranglers Child Care in Jackson Hole

-When our daughter was still a baby, child care was the single most important aspect for me when skiing.
-I wanted to know that our daughter was well taken care of and happy in day care.
+When our daughter was still a baby, child care was the single most important aspect for us when skiing.
+We wanted to know that our little one was well taken care of and happy in day care.